jobiqo/gdpr_export/README.md

 [field collections](https://www.drupal.org/project/field_collection),
 [date](https://www.drupal.org/project/date) and the
 [address field](https://www.drupal.org/project/addressfield) modules
-See the gdpr_export.api.php file for more information on how to export additional fields.
+See the gdpr_export.api.php file for more information on how to implement additional normalizers and exports.